 1. Use a CP09T or CP45T/M (0.50" thick) cage plate to create an interface for a removable cage segment.
 Pass two cage rods completely through the through holes in the cage plate and secure them via the side-located setscrews.
 The CP09T uses a 0.050" hex; the CP45T/M has a 2 mm hex.
 The remaining cage rods are passed halfway through the flexure cam locks of the fixed CP09T or CP45T/M cage plates.
 Do not tighten the flexure cam locks at this point.

 2. The removable cage segment can be constructed using the cage plates sold below.
-Slide the cage rods through the holes in each cage plate and tighten the side-located setscrews with a 5/64" (2 mm) hex key (CP45 or CP45T/M) or 0.050" (1.3 mm) hex key (CP09T or CP09/M).
+Slide the cage rods through the holes in each cage plate and tighten the side-located setscrews with a 5/64" (2.0 mm) hex key (CP45, CP45/M, or CP45T/M) or 0.050" (1.3 mm) hex key (CP09T).
 Please note that the cage rods in the removable segment need to be long enough so that they fit into the flexure clamp of the fixed CP09T or CP45T/M cage plates.

 3. To lock the removable cage segment once it is in position, tighten all of the flexure mechanisms by tightening the cap head screws with the appropriate hex key.
-The CP45 and CP09T cap head screws use a 3/32" hex size, while the CP09/M requires a 1.5 mm hex key, and the CP45T/M needs a 2.5 mm hex key.
+The CP45 cap head screws use a 5/64" hex size, while the CP09T cap head screws use a 3/32" hex size.
+For the metric cage plates, the CP45/M requires a 2.0 mm hex key, and the CP45T/M needs a 2.5 mm hex key.
 To remove the segment, loosen the screws on the flexure mechanisms and gently lift the removable segment.
 An example showing a completed cage system with a removable segment is shown below.

 Cage System Overview